Sherman A. Bernard: Death

 The Roman Catholic Bernard died in his sleep at the age of eighty-six at his home in Marrero, also in Jefferson Parish.
 Bernard and his wife, the late Julia Speranza Bernard, had six children: Sherman Bernard, Jr., and wife, Denise, Dale Bernard, the late Dennis Bernard, Linda Bernard Zimmerman and husband, Harry, Deana Benard, and Victor Bernard and wife, Scarlet.
-Though his parents are interred at St Joseph Cemetery in Thibodaux, Bernard is interred at Garden of Memories in Marrero.
+Bernard is interred at Garden of Memories in Marrero.